naemon/naemon.github.io/documentation/usersguide/objectdefinitions.md

 An explanation of how object inheritance works can be found <a href="objectinheritance.html">here</a>.

-I strongly suggest that you familiarize yourself with object inheritance once you read over the documentation presented below, as it will make the job of creating and maintaining object definitions much easier than it otherwise would be.
+It is suggested that you familiarize yourself with object inheritance once you read over the documentation presented below, as it will make the job of creating and maintaining object definitions much easier than it otherwise would be.